klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 The goal of Klaytn is blockchain mass adoption.
 The foremost design principle is;

 {% hint style="success" %}
-Giving the same user experience that matches the expectation set on the web applications, eventually making the technology invisible to the users.
+Giving the same user experience that matches the expectation set on the web/mobile applications, eventually making the technology invisible to the users.
 {% endhint %}

 As per this principle, Klaytn has been designed to meet the following requirements.